-The TMRS Act requires regular Board meetings in March, June, September, and December of each year.
+The TMRS Act requires four Board meetings to be conducted annually.
 The Board of Trustees employs actuarial, legal, medical, and other experts for the efficient administration of the System.
 The Board also forms committees to serve in an advisory role as needed.